scp756-221/course-site/docs/a6/page.md

 ## Cleanup and cost control

 Once you have gathered all the above timings, terminate the ARM instance.
-The surest way to guarantee that you have no instances running in the background is to run the `epurge` command, which terminates *all* your EC2 instances in the current region:
+The surest way to guarantee that you have no instances running in the background is to run the `epurge` command, which terminates *all* EC2 instances in the current region:

 ~~~bash
 /home/k8s# epurge